ClearHeadedT/boot-dev-log/learn-git/NOTES.md

 - Learned merging branches together.
 - Learned reading merge commits in the log.
 - Learned fast-forward merges vs. regular merges.
+- Learned when Git can fast-forward a commit automatically.